cristinawithout/2021-04-Li-C/1-Database.md

       * Passengers – Passenger data consists of First Name, Last Name, and Flight
   * Airports – A list of airports.
     * Detail for each airport contain:
-      * Name
+      * Airport Name
       * ICAO – A 4-character code assigned by the International Civil Aviation Org.
       * IATA – A 3-character code assigned by the International Air Transport Assoc.
   * Passengers - A list of passengers.
     * Each passenger belongs to only 1 flight.
     * Passenger data SHALL be populated from another application and must also be stored locally.